 • Have a friend officiate your Dutch wedding

 In addition to registrars, individuals such as parents, friends, or a celebrant/officiant may officiate a Dutch wedding ceremony.
 This arrangement is referred to as a marriage officiant for 1 day (BABS voor 1 dag).
 It must be applied for through the municipality three to four months prior to the wedding date.
 Notification of intent to marry (ondertrouw) is required.
-Please note that a registered office marriage should occur, or a registrar must be present at the licensed venue to oversee the ceremony.
+Please note that either a registered office marriage must take place or a registrar must be present at the licensed venue to oversee the ceremony.
 Source: alletrouwambtenaar.nl

 • Legally binding religious ceremonies